pranayvardhan0311-glitch/pranayvardhan0311-glitch/README.md

 # 💫 About Me:
 B.Tech student passionate about technology, problem-solving, and innovation.
-Currently exploring software development, AI/ML, and real-world project building.
+Currently exploring software development, DATA SCIENCE, and real-world project building.
 I enjoy collaborating with teams, participating in hackathons, and transforming ideas into practical solutions.

 ## 🌐 Socials: